Our goal: Help 100,000 kiwi employees improve their Te Reo Māori using Joyous.

-I'd love to talk to you about using Joyous for your organisation.
+I'd love to talk to you about using Joyous for your organization.
 Or you can use a translated set from our library of questions, such as The Te Reo Māori Employee Experience EX Genome Project which you can download from the link below - for free.

 If you use this set you will have enough conversation starters to run for a year.
-Using this will not only help us achieve our goal, it will also make life better for people at your organisation.
+Using this will not only help us achieve our goal, it will also make life better for people at your organization.
 Each conversation starter is designed to build relationships and surface easy opportunities for change for your employees and leaders.

 Please let us know if you decide to join the project so we can add you to the count as we strive towards reaching our goal.

 Mauri ora, Ruby Kolesky